CVIR-Lab/MarsData/README.md

 [4]: [Our Lab filestation](http://gofile.me/6V28a/STvoP4tRm)
 -->
-If you find **MarsDataV2** is helpful for your research, please cite our papers and data：
+If you use **MarsDataV2** for your research, please cite our papers and data：

 ```
 @article{liu2023rockformer,